 Signs and Symptoms of Gum Infection

 Among adults, gum disease is the most common cause of tooth loss.
 It is an infection of the gum tissues that surround and support your teeth.
-Not all symptoms of gum infection involve pain, which is why we always remind our patients to visit our dental clinic in Maryland Heights, Missouri at least every six months.
+Not all symptoms of gum infection involve pain, which is why we always remind our patients to visit our dental office in Maryland Heights, Missouri at least every six months.
 We will inspect your mouth and check for signs of gum infection which you may not notice at all.